ianromieona/phpAjax/README.md

 				"method": "get",            // form method (post , get) "result": "#result",        // result container
-				"successNote" : "Success!",   // note if the request is success "errorNote" : "Error!"   // note if the request is success });
+				"successNote" : "Success!",   // note if the request is success "errorNote" : "Error!"   // note if the request is failed });
 		})